alnacle/awesome-emulators/CONTRIBUTING.md

-This resource was made by developers and emulator lovers!
-We appreciate and recognize [all contributors](https://github.com/alnacle/awesome-emulators/contributors).

 # Contribution Guidelines

 If you'd like to add (or remove) a repository to the list, fork this repository and submit a pull request.